| Interesting new sculpture on west side of Isla |

 The Curse of the Tropics

 So now that it's 2012, for white wine, I buy nothing older than 2010.
 The date on the bottle is when the grapes were harvested.
-And you have to remember that when you are looking at wine from south of the equator such as New Zealand, Chile, and Argentina, their seasons are opposite of ours.
-Their winter is our summer and vice versa which means that the wine is six months older than when calculating for our northern seasons.
-A good Chardonnay can be a bit older but will also lose its fruit characteristics with heat and rough treatment.
+And you have to remember that when you are looking at wine from south of the equator, such as New Zealand, Chile, and Argentina, their seasons are opposite ours.
+Their winter is our summer, and vice versa, which means that the wine is six months older than when calculating for our northern seasons.
+A good Chardonnay can be a bit older, but it will also lose its fruit characteristics with heat and rough treatment.

 Recommendations for Sauvignon Blanc in Mexico